openwisp/openwisp-docs/developer/gsoc-ideas-2022.rst

 On a macro level, the check would work this way:

-1. openwisp connects to the device (only 1 check per device at time) via SSH and launches iperf3 as a client, first in TCP mode, then in UDP mode, iperf is launched with the ``-j`` flag to obtain json output
+1. Openwisp connects to the device (only 1 check per device at time) via SSH and launches iperf3 as a client, first in TCP mode, then in UDP mode, iperf is launched with the ``-j`` flag to obtain json output
-2. the collected data is parsed and stored as a metric (bandwidth information and jitter)
+2. The collected data is parsed and stored as a metric (bandwidth information and jitter)
 3. SSH connection is closed